Tartu: Imperial Russia

 In 1704 the town was taken by the Russian army in the presence of Tsar Peter the Great himself.
 As a result, around a quarter of the town and much of the fortifications were damaged.
 In 1708 the remainder of the fortifications and houses, including the remains of bishops castle, were blown up, all movable property was looted and all citizens were deported to Russia.
 With the Treaty of Nystad in 1721, the city became part of the Russian Empire and was known as Derpt.
 Fires in the 18th century destroyed much of the medieval architecture, the Great Fire of Tartu in 1775 removed most of the buildings in the centre.
 The city was rebuilt along Late Baroque and Neoclassical lines including the Tartu Town Hall which was built between 1782 and 1789.
 In 1783 the city became the centre of Derpt uyezd within the Governorate of Livonia.

 During the second half of the 19th century, Tartu was the cultural centre for Estonians in the era of Romantic nationalism.
 The city hosted Estonia's first song festival in 1869.
 Vanemuine, the first national theatre, was established in 1870.
-Tartu was also the setting for the foundation of the Society of Estonian Writers in 1872.
+Tartu was also the setting for the foundation of the Society of Estonian Literati in 1872.